blue-veery-gmbh/spring-rest-2-ts/README.md

 ## Some special cases
 ### Model class getter and setter types differs
-In most cases such situation is just a bug but there could be a situations in which this required to handle this TypeScript filed is an union of getter and setter type, in this order.
+In most cases such situation is just a bug but there could be a situations in which this is required to handle TypeScript field as an union of getter and setter type, in this order.
 Special case of this situation is when getter or setter is missing.
 For missing setter field in TypeScript it is marked as readonly.
 For missing getter (for example we send password but do not read them from server)
 TypeScript field is union of `undefined | <setter type>` because after read from server such fields will have value of undefined